devfile/devfile-web/libs/docs/src/docs/2.2.0-alpha/adding-a-container-component.md

           command: ['sleep', 'infinity']
     ```

-    Specify the type of component using the `container` attribute.
+    Specify the type of component using the `container` property.
 Use
-    the `image` attribute to specify the image for the component.
+    the `image` property to specify the image for the component.
 When
     defining the `image`, use container naming conventions.
 For example,
-    the `image` attribute in the preceding example refers to the
+    the `image` property in the preceding example refers to the
     container image, `docker.io/library/golang:latest`.

     Use the `container` component to augment the image with additional